Northern Fiords Explorer

 -

-What kind of wildlife might I see during the Northern Fiords Explorer tour?
+What kind of wildlife can I expect to see during the Northern Fiords Explorer tour?

-During the Northern Fiords Explorer tour, you may spot albatross and seabirds as you sail the rich waters of the Fiordland Coast.
-The tour also explores areas where deep sea life can be viewed closer to the surface due to the unique brackish water environment.
+During the Northern Fiords Explorer tour, you can expect to see a variety of wildlife including albatross and seabirds while sailing the rich waters of the Fiordland Coast.
+The tour also explores areas where deep sea life can be viewed closer to the surface due to the unique brackish water environment. ...more ...less

 -